 When choosing a home care provider, check to see if they are accredited.
 Not all are.
-We Care (and our sister company CBI Home Health) is at every one of our locations across the country.
+We are accredited at every one of our locations across the country.

 Accreditation is an evidence-based process that independently assesses performance, service excellence, client safety and performance management.